sparcules/Spark_Pixels/README.md

 * See [Flashing the Firmware](https://github.com/sparcules/Spark_Pixels#flashing-the-firmware) below for instructions on how to flash through Particle's web IDE.

+## What's New in [Spark Pixels](https://play.google.com/store/apps/details?id=kc.spark.pixels.android) v0.2.7
+* Fixed Auto Sync Time Zone bug when observing DST - Daylight Savings Time.
+The Particle Cloud doesn’t currently support updating the time to reflect DST.
+The time zone offset value is now adjusted to compensate for DST so that your Particle device is always running the correct time.
+* Renamed Get Particle Variable (debug) feature to Particle Cloud Panel.
+* Added extra Debug/Tinker features in the Particle Cloud Panel.
+	- You can now send command arguments to Particle Functions.
+Select the function, enter your argument text and hit the "Set 		  Function" button.
+	- Added a Reboot button.
+Lazy and don't want to get up to hit the reset button on your Particle device?
+Just open the Particle 	  Cloud Panel in the app and hit the Reboot button instead.
+See [How to add Reboot](https://github.com/sparcules/Spark_Pixels#how-to-add-reboot-option) section below to add it to your existing code.

 ## What's New in [Spark Pixels](https://play.google.com/store/apps/details?id=kc.spark.pixels.android) v0.2.5
 * Removed the Auto Shut Off control from the settings menu.
 Don’t freak, see next enhancement below :)
 * Added Aux Switch Panel - used to turn things on or off or switch between two options. i.e. switch between using a light sensor or the app to set LED brightness.
 Turning the Auto Shut Off on or off has migrated to use this feature.